jeetch/eureka-streamlit/readme.md

 - Python

-This is an official submission to the [THE FUTURE OF AI IS OPEN](https://devpost.com/hackathons/the-future-of-ai-is-open/) hackathon.
+This is an official submission to the [THE FUTURE OF AI IS OPEN](https://arctic-streamlit-hackathon.devpost.com/) hackathon on DEVPOST